chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/images54%20%282%29.png)

-_Illustration 53: Tests - Open questions_
+_Illustration: Tests - Open questions_

 The learner will be presented with a text field in which to write. \(He can use the small arrow on the left of the top border of the field to make use of a range of fields if he wishes to enrich his presentation. e.g. with heading or highlighted text.\)